DIY DTF Printing at Home: Complete Setup Guide & Cost Analysis

 Follow this detailed process to create quality DTF transfers at home:

-Design Preparation
+Design Preparation and File Setup

 Printing Your Design

-Powder Application and Curing
+Powder Application and Curing Process

-Transfer Application
+Transfer Application to Garments

 Common Challenges and Practical Solutions

-Ink and Printer Issues
+White Ink Management Issues

 Powder Application Problems